-The City of London's external auditor audits these charities as one of the numerous charities administered by the City of London Corporation.
+Moore Stephens are the auditors of the City of London City's Cash.
 The City of London Corporation does not attempt to apportion the audit fee between all the different charities but prefers to treat it as part of the cost to their private funds.
 No other external financial services were provided for the Commons during the year or in the previous year.